andre-st/amazon-wishless/README.md

 - the filter rules in `settings.py` (MAXPRICE, EXCLUDES, MINPRIORITY etc)
 - the old `wishlist.xml` (if exists) in order to identify changes

-Modern web-browsers also layout the exported plain XML-file based on:
+Modern web-browsers show the exported plain XML-file based on:
 - the HTML document structure rules in `wishlist.xslt` (headings, sections, ...)
 - the HTML document presentation rules in `wishlist.css` (colors, fonts, ...)